mihakralj/pinescript/indicators/trends_FIR/conv.md

 # Convolution Moving Average (CONV)

 The Convolution Moving Average implements a flexible, user-customizable filter that can apply any arbitrary kernel to price data.
+Emerging from fundamental signal processing principles established in the 1950-60s, convolution filtering became a cornerstone of digital signal processing.
+Its specific application to financial markets developed in the late 1990s as digital signal processing techniques were increasingly adopted for technical analysis.
+By the mid-2000s, generalized convolution frameworks began appearing in advanced trading platforms, allowing traders to experiment with custom filter designs.
 This generalized FIR filter allows traders to create specialized moving averages with unique frequency-domain characteristics by designing their own weight distributions or using predefined kernels.
 CONV enables superior control over noise reduction and signal preservation characteristics through direct kernel manipulation.

 [Pine Script Implementation of CONV](https://github.com/mihakralj/pinescript/blob/main/indicators/trends_FIR/conv.pine)

+## Core Concepts

+The CONV framework was designed to address the limitations of fixed moving average formulas through:

+- Generalized filtering architecture supporting arbitrary kernels
+- Complete customization of frequency response characteristics
+- Flexible weight distribution for specialized signal processing
+- Unified implementation of various window functions
+- Direct control over filtering behavior

+CONV achieves this flexibility through its implementation of the fundamental convolution operation, allowing any sequence of weights to be applied to market data, from simple rectangular kernels equivalent to SMA through sophisticated multi-lobe designs with highly specialized filtering properties.

 ## Mathematical Foundation